-69) &lt;u>Ibid., p.
+69) Ibid., p.
 47 f.
 The passage is an excellent description of accumulating insights, though Heussi himself is of the opinion (op. cit., p.
 60) that Verstehen regards only the larger constructive steps and not the basic constitution of historical knowledge.
-On selection history see Marrou, Meaning of History, p.
-200; also Charlotte W. Smith, Carl Becker: On History and the Climate of Opinion, Ithaca, N.Y.
-(Cornell University Press) 1956, pp. 125-130.
+On six selection 9x in history see Marrou, Meaning in History, p.
+200; also Charlotte W. Smith, Carl Becker: On History & the Climate of Opinion (Ithaca, N. Y., Cornell Univ.
+Press, 1956) pp. 125-130.